jgoizueta/flt/README.txt

   Decimal.context = Decimal::Context(:rounding=>:half_up)
   puts Decimal.context.precision                     -> 10

-Note that a context object assigned to Decimal.context are copied, so they are not altered through Decimal.context:
+Note that a context object assigned to Decimal.context is copied, so it is not altered through Decimal.context:

   puts my_context.precision                          -> 20
   Decimal.context = my_context
   Decimal.context.precision = 2
   puts my_context.precision                          -> 20

-So DefaultContext is not altered when modifying Decimal.context.
+So, DefaultContext is not altered when modifying Decimal.context.

 Methods that use a context have an optional parameter to override the active context (Decimal.context) :